 Other than these treatments and remedies, there are a few quick fixes for hiding stretch marks that you can use if they are bothering you:

-- Self Tanners: These are available in the form of creams, lotions, and sprays and usually used to give your skin a tanned look.
+- Self-Tanners: These are available in the form of creams, lotions, and sprays and usually used to give your skin a tanned look.
 They can help even out your skin tone and hide the stretch marks for a few days.

 - Body Makeup: You may use body makeup to hide your stretch marks.
 However, remember to use waterproof and transfer-proof makeup so that it stays on your skin even when you are in a humid environment.

-Do red stretch marks fade?
+Are red stretch marks permanent?

 - Management of stretch marks (with a focus on striae rubrae, Journal of Cutaneous and Aesthetic Surgery, US National Library of Medicine, National Institutes of Health.